jakemalley/vagrant-craft-lamp/README.md

 Vagrant LAMP
 ============

-Want to test a new web app but don't want to affect your current Apache / MySQL / PHP system?
+Want to test a new Craft CMS site but don't want to affect your current Apache / MySQL / PHP system?
 Applications like MAMP are great, but they don't make it easy to maintain multiple, separate web roots.